kennyjoseph/kennyjoseph.github.io/_includes/class.md

 - public emergencies
 - documented personal or family emergencies

+**Consistently being more than 5 minutes late to class will result in me counting you as absent**.
+Specifically, every three times that you are more than 5 minutes late will be counted as a missed class. **There are no exceptions to this policy**.

-Please note that I *do not need a reason for missing class if you miss two or less*.
-That is, as long as you don't miss more than two classes, you can be absent for any reason.
+Please note that I *do not need a reason for missing class if you miss three or less*.
+That is, as long as you don't miss more than three classes, you can be absent for any reason.
 Note, however, that you will not receive credit for attendance on those days **unless documentation is provided for one of the reasons above**.

 ## Readings, Participation, and Presentations